DomSpadafora/ReadMe-Initiator/README.md

   ## Installation
-  To install the necessary dependencies, run the following command:
-  You will need to install inquirer: npm i inquirer
+  To install the necessary dependencies, run the following command: npm i inquirer

   ## Usage
-  Answer the prompted questions when asked.
-Then a ReadME file is generated once all questions have been answered.
+  Answer all the questions when prompted then a ReadMe will be generated.

   ## License
   This project is licensed under the MIT license.